PrimalOrB/team_profile_generator/README.md

   - ID
   - Email address
   - Office
-- You are prompted to add more employeed
+- You are prompted to add more employees
 - Engineer
   - Name
   - ID